ToniWonKanobi/theoveranalyzed.net/posts/2015/1/27/apple-just-had-the-most-profitable-quarter-of-any-company-ever.md

 No biggie.

-[From [The Loop][loopinsight]]
+(From [The Loop][1])

-[loopinsight]: http://www.loopinsight.com/2015/01/27/apple-just-had-the-most-profitable-quarter-of-any-company-ever/ "Source post on The Loop"
+[1]: http://www.loopinsight.com/2015/01/27/apple-just-had-the-most-profitable-quarter-of-any-company-ever/ "Source post on The Loop"